RealYusufIsmail/Computer-science-MS-answers-aslevel/paper1.md

     - SUB - Subtract
     - result is held at the accumulator
     - BRP - The program flow jumps to a (designated) label / another point in the program
   - If the value in the accumulator is positive.
+  - BRZ, BRP, BRA - change contents in program counter
+  - STA copys the content of the accumaltor when emmory is excuted.

 ## Exchanging Data